lawmaster10/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Bitcoin works similarly.
 Instead of a single balance, your wallet holds a collection of UTXOs—individual digital "coins" of varying amounts.
 When you send bitcoin, your wallet selects UTXOs as inputs, consumes them entirely, and creates new UTXOs as outputs: one for the recipient and another as "change" back to you.

-This model enhances privacy by encouraging the use of new addresses for change outputs and offers potential scalability benefits by allowing parallel transaction processing.
 Full nodes are responsible for tracking the entire network's **UTXO set**, which is the complete collection of all spendable outputs available for future transactions.

 **Bitcoin Script** is a simple programming language that locks and unlocks UTXOs using different address types. **Timelocks** allow transactions to be delayed until a specific time or block height, enabling more complex contracts like Lightning channels, vaults, and escrow arrangements.